nathankellenicki/nuimojs/README.md

 Triggered when the user swipes in a direction on the central pad.
 Direction can be one of: Nuimo.Direction.LEFT, Nuimo.Direction.RIGHT, Nuimo.Direction.UP, or Nuimo.Direction.DOWN.

+Individual events are also triggered: "swipeLeft", "swipeRight", "swipeUp", "swipeDown".
+No direction is passed to the callback for these events.

 ##### on("rotate", callback(amount))

 Triggered when the user rotates the outer ring.
 The amount is the amount of degrees the ring was rotated (Negative for counterclockwise).